-Tamaqua Police report on incidents
+Tamaqua police report on incidents

-Tamaqua police reported the following arrests:
+Tamaqua Police have reported on the following incidents:

 • Brian Patrick Burns, 35, of 127 1/2 Spruce St., Tamaqua, has been charged with contempt for violation of order or agreement for an incidents between April 27 to June 23 at 223 Penn St. On Jan.
 9 a woman reported Burns was harassing her which caused her to get a protection from abuse order.

 Burns violated the order on Feb.
 7 and 24, and was charged in a hearing held May 13.
 Police said Burns continued to violate the order, with the victim ignoring the texts he was sending her.
 Police also said Burns contacted the victim’s son, who was part of the PFA order.
 On June 1 Burns sent more text messages to the woman.
 There were 92 messages from April 27 to date from Burns.
 Charges were filed.

 • Marshall Matthew Barker, 26, of the 300 block of Lincoln Street, and Bryan Purcell, 44, of E. Mauch Chunk Street, both of Tamaqua, have been charged with burglary, criminal trespass, theft and criminal mischief for an incident at 8:04 p.m. on June 28 on E. Spruce Street.
 The homeowner caught two men in the Spruce Street residence.
 One of the men was apprehended, Barker, who implicated Purcell.
 He said the two were in the home about 15 to 20 minutes with the intention of stealing a generator.
 Purcell then admitted they were there to steal a generator.

 • Chad Lee Spurgeon, 30, of Buckridge Road Drums, Luzerne County, has been charged with materially false written statement and statement under penalty for an incident on March 12 at Ed’s Sport Shop, 308 W. Broad St.